-

 Spoon stuffing onto the slightly overlapping turkey breasts pressing it into the meat and leaving one end clean for sealing.

-Bake uncovered for about 20-30 minutes basting occasionally so meat doesn’t dry out until golden brown and meat reaches an internal temperature of 165.
+Bake uncovered for the last 20-30 minutes basting occasionally, so meat doesn’t dry out until golden brown and meat reaches an internal temperature of 165.
+Then allow to rest for 10-15 minutes.

 Cut strings off of your turkey roll and slice.